pjha91275/To-Do-List/README.md

 To proceed and view the site:

 1. On the red warning page, click the **"Details"** button at the bottom.
-2. A new warning page will appear with some text and a red background.
+2. New paragraphs will be added to the bottom of the same page if opened on Desktop or a new warning page will appear with some text and a red background if opened on Mobile.
 3. On the last line, you'll see the phrase **“visit this unsafe site”** — only **“this unsafe site”** will be underlined and acts as a clickable link.
 4. Click that underlined text to open the site normally.